Kyle1297/image-captioning-frontend/README.md

 #### Backend

-First, you will need to open the 'init-letsencrypt.sh' file and update the domains, email and staging fields on lines 8-12.
-Then, navigate to the prod/data/nginx/app.conf file and change all instances of 'techwithkyle.com' with your own domain.
+First, navigate to the prod/data/nginx/app.conf file and change all instances of 'techwithkyle.com' with your own domain.
 Next, run 'make prod-build' to build your backend containers, which can then be deployed to ECR.
 The 'aws ecr' commands in the provided Makefile will be helpful here.

-Following this, run 'make scp-transfer' using your EC2 instance's .pem file to transfer the relevant backend files to your server.
-Then, use 'make ssh-login' to log into the server.
-Here, you can update your server's packages, install docker-compose, pull your backend container from ECR, and run the 'init-letsencrypt.sh' file to generate a HTTPS certificate.

-Once successful, run 'docker-compose up -d' to start your production backend.
-Assuming AWS is configured correctly, your website should now be available on the internet at your specified domain.
+Then, use the provided guest IAM AWS account and above notes to correctly configure all the relevant AWS services, including CloudFront and ECS.
+Once deployed, your website should be accessible on the internet, at your specified domain, through HTTPS.

 ## Features to come

 - Compress all images upon upload to S3 through lambda function
-- Add Kubernetes deployment config
 - Train AI model on much larger database
 - Set-up guest read-only AWS IAM credentials for external users
 - Split Daphne to only handle websocket while gunicorn handles HTTP